lilianweng/lil-log/_posts/2018-06-24-attention-attention.md

 ![Transformer model]({{ '/assets/images/transformer.png' | relative_url }})
 {: style="width: 100%;" class="center"}
-*Fig. 12.
+*Fig. 13.
 The full model architecture of the transformer.
 (Image source: Fig 1 & 2 in [Vaswani, et al., 2017](http://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf).)*

+Try to implement the transformer model is an interesting experience, here is mine: [lilianweng/transformer-tensorflow](https://github.com/lilianweng/transformer-tensorflow).
+Read the comments in the code if you are interested.

 ## SNAIL